renancaraujo/three_experiment/README.md

 # Limitations

-- one 3d element active at a time
+- One 3d element active at a time
-- does not work well with window resizes
+- Does not work well with window resizes
 - Buggy on iOS
 - Buggy on web
-- Limited to circa 40 frames epr second
+- Limited to circa 40 frames per second
-- three_dart API is not full typsafe.
+- Three_dart API is not full typsafe.
 - Had to create the shadow with a decorated box and transform it